Is Spinal Meningitis Contagious?

 A: Meningitis is an inflammation of the membranes that cover the brain and spinal cord.
 People sometimes refer to it as spinal meningitis.
 Meningitis is usually caused by a viral or bacterial infection.
 Knowing whether meningitis is caused by a virus or bacterium is important because the severity of illness and the treatment differ depending on the cause.
 Viral meningitis is generally much less severe and clears up without specific treatment.
 But bacterial meningitis can be quite severe and may result in brain damage or even death, hearing loss, or learning disabilities.

 Regarding Bacterial Meningitis, it is important to know which type of bacteria is causing the meningitis because antibiotics can prevent some types from spreading and infecting other people.
 Before the 1990s, Haemophilus influenzae type b (Hib) was the leading cause of bacterial meningitis.
 Hib vaccine is now given to all children as part of their routine immunizations.
 This vaccine has reduced the number of cases of Hib infection and the number of related meningitis cases.
 Today, Streptococcus pneumoniae and Neisseria meningitidis are major causes of bacterial-meningitis.
+If you are not interested in castor oil hair , then you have already missed a lot.

 Q: What are Typical Warning Signs/Symptoms of Meningitis Disease?